goruck/foodcomputer/README.md

 Example User Request | Note
 ---------------------|------------------
-**Show camera image if Echo device has a display** "Alexa, ask Food Computer to show top camera" | Displays latest image from aerial camera "Alexa, ask Food Computer to show side camera" | Latest image from side camera
+**Show graph of a parameter if Echo device has a display** "Alexa, ask Food Computer to show air carbon dioxide" | Default is to graph over last 24 hours "Alexa, ask Food Computer to show {parameter}" | See below for list of paramters supported **Show camera image if Echo device has a display** "Alexa, ask Food Computer to show top camera" | Displays latest image from aerial camera "Alexa, ask Food Computer to show side camera" | Latest image from side camera